 If you’re looking for something a little different, I’d also recommend this Chao Phraya Princess River Cruise!!

-The Westin Grande Sukhumvit •• Eat Well.
+The Westin Grande Sukhumvit: Eat Well.
 Be Well.
 Sleep Well.
 BANGKOK WELL.
 Every time I stay in a Westin property I fall more love with the brand, and it’s simply one of the best luxury hotels in the city.
 Amazing staff, excellent location, and the most heavenly beds to give you a perfect night’s sleep to ensure your Thailand trip starts off the right way!

 I hope you’ve gotten a good first night of sleep and are feeling great, because you’re really going to need your energy today!
 Since you’ve only got 10 days in Thailand, you’ll have very limited time in Bangkok!

 I’d recommend trying to see as much as you can, but understand you will not be able to fit it all in.
-Here’s a few of my favorite things to do around the city:
+Here’s a few of my favorite things to do in Bangkok!

 - Visit the famous Khao San Road for shopping, partying, and meeting fellow travelers